 Based on a Chinese historical fairytale, vivid Hong Kong cult fantasy movie "The Bride with White Hair" is a good, esoteric and dynamic, but slightly partial balade.
 Already from the exposition the casual viewer can behold the extravagant Hong Kong "anything goes" film making when the sky and the mountains turn out to be just a set made in a studio, not in real nature, creating an opulently artificial set-design, but the story is a little bit vague, the motivations of the characters confusing and the action sequences filmed in slow motion turn out to be fuzzy due to an error in the camera, which spoils the fluid mood.
 But the impression is also shattered by mild character development, too serious tone and a few trashy elements like the frenzy scene that introduces Siamese twins connected with each other on the back, causing some of the viewers to find it frightening.
 It all brings in mind the more imaginative "A Chinese Ghost Story", where Leslie Cheung also starred in, especially in the scene where flying women in white are passing through the screen, but some moments are really unique, like the enchanting one where Jiang-Hu (excellent Brigitte Lin) puts her magic hair around the hero's neck as if she is going to strangle him, but then she just kisses with him under a waterfall.
-"The Bride with White Hair" is an amazing fantasy romance where it seems it's more interesting to observe the sheen set designs and costumes than characters and story.
+"The Bride with White Hair" is an opulent fantasy romance where it seems it's more interesting to observe the sheen set designs and costumes than characters and story.

 Monday, August 27, 2007

 "RoboCop" is one of the most attractive and famous movies from the golden 80s that attracted great attention and indulged the human fascination with high-tech future.
 It is the 2nd American cult movie by Dutch director Paul Verhoeven who envisaged the exotic design of the cyborg hero inspired by Lang's "Metropolis", but despite the audiences expecting the least, they got the best: instead of a B movie, they got an independent film.
 Instead of trash, they got (subversive) art.
-The screenwrtiers added a slick, bitter critique of Darwinian Capitalism in the future where corporations' urge for profit resulted in them buying every public sector and controlling every part of life, obvious in the cynical sequence near the start where OCP's Vice President Richard announces on the conference how their company "bought many sectors that seemed unprofitable, like hospitals, space exploration, and managed to make them profitable".
+The screenwriters added a slick, bitter critique of Darwinian Capitalism in the future where corporations' urge for profit resulted in them buying every public sector and controlling every part of life—obvious in the cynical sequence near the start where OCP's Vice President Richard announces on the conference how their company "bought many sectors that seemed unprofitable, like hospitals, space exploration, and managed to make them profitable".
 Many 80s references are brilliant - like the TV news segment, realized with black humor, where the anchors announce how a satellite accidentally fired lasers to Earth, among whose victims were also two former US presidents who were taking a vacation in Santa Barbara: it is clearly a satirical jab at Reagan's "Star Wars" program.
 Unlike other "superhero" movies, "RoboCop" offers a twist to the genre: once Murphy gains a new secret identity, it is permanent, and he cannot turn back to his normal, human self.

-And it is cleverly conceptualized - for instance, in one scene near the end, RoboCop cannot shoot the evil OCP Vice President Richard because his programing forbids him to harm any OCP employee, but then the old man fires Richard, thus "eliminating" the order (on the screen) and RoboCop can then proceed to shoot the now ex-OCP Vice President - whereas the crab-ostrich like robot ED 209, placed in scene with stop motion animation, is truly fascinating, culminating in a highlight where he trips and falls down the stairs, ironically demonstrating how robots, despite their power, still do not have that basic human intuition.
+And it is cleverly conceptualized—for instance, in one scene near the end, RoboCop cannot shoot the evil OCP Vice President Richard because his programing forbids him to harm any OCP employee, but then the old man fires Richard, thus "eliminating" the order (on the screen) and RoboCop can then proceed to shoot the now ex-OCP Vice President.
+The crab-ostrich like robot ED 209, placed in scene with stop motion animation, is truly fascinating, culminating in a highlight where he trips and falls down the stairs, ironically demonstrating how robots, despite their power, still do not have that basic human intuition.
 Some moments in the story were executed shaky (the lack of interaction between Murphy and Lewis; the unfinished subplot revolving around Murphy's family...) and the violence is at times so vile that it actually numbes the dark story, yet it is secretly humane, nonetheless: namely, the basic premise is that Murphy was a normal cop until he was shot by Clarence and brought back to life as a different creature, a cyborg called RoboCop.
 But RoboCop is not a human anymore, he is a product, a tool for the OCP that made him cold, mechanical and obedient to suit their interest to cheaply fight crime and erase any kind of individualism out of him.
 This mirrors the tendency of new Capitalism in which an employee is reduced to a number.
-This time Murphy, as RoboCop, can bring Clarence to justice, but even though it is against his programming, he starts feeling real emotions inside once again.
-The message is that despite oppression, brainwashing and absolute control, nobody can erase a person's personality since there is some human spirit that will always define the way someone is, which is precisely why this film secretly sparkles by giving hope at the end of a dark tunnel.
+This time Murphy, as RoboCop, can bring Clarence to justice, but even though it is against his programming, he starts feeling real emotions inside once again—the message is that despite oppression, brainwashing and absolute control, nobody can erase a person's personality since there is some human spirit that will always define the way someone is, which is precisely why this film secretly sparkles by giving hope at the end of a dark tunnel.

 Tie jia wu di Ma Li A; science-fiction action comedy, Hong Kong / China, 1988; D: David Chung, Tsui Hark, S: John Sham, Tsui Hark, Sally Yeh, Toney Leung Chiu-Wai, Dennis Chan, Lam Ching-Ying